ut-ims-robotics/open-tealeaf/README.md

 - Small traffic cones for marking the area of application

 To ensure the scalability of OPEN-TeaLeaF kits, the components are either completely open-sourced (preferred) or low-cost off-the-shelf products with many functional alternatives.
 The specific brand or a model for component that is included in an OPEN-TeaLeaF kits is not necessarily strictly defined as long as the intended functionality is still maintained.
-For that reason, there are minor differences in the Bill of Materials for kits created in Austria (version AT) and Estonia (version ET).
+For that reason, there are minor differences in the Bill of Materials for kits created in Austria (Type-AT) and Estonia (Type-EE).
 The table below provides an overview of the TeaLeaF kit final BoM and possible variations.

 <table>
   <thead>
     <tr>
       <th><strong>OPEN-TeaLeaF kit<br>functional component</strong></th>
-      <th><strong>Specific design or<br>product used in<br>Austria</strong></th>
+      <th><strong>Specific design or<br>product used in<br>Austria (Type-EE)</strong></th>
-      <th><strong>Specific design or<br>product used in<br>Estonia</strong></th>
+      <th><strong>Specific design or<br>product used in<br>Estonia (Type-AT)</strong></th>
     </tr>
   </thead>
   <tbody>